jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - refacto progress bar; use signal to tell the bg job to redraw the progress bar after displaying a log. +handle the terminal size to display the progress bar!
   - after logging, if progress bar is in progress, we need to redraw it immediately.
 - all interactive functions must write to stderr not stdout!
-- we split the commands file into several one, per extension, so we don't have to load everything immediately
-- the config file should define everything, leave all def commented.
-When we self config we define only those already defined.
-We have an associative array of each var and description to handle this
 - add info of the extension from which a command comes from
 - in the menu we can filter by extension (and we see the extension of a command)
 - propagate the set -x in self test subshells to have profiling enabled.
 We can create a new method in lib-profiler to profiler::reapply.